Most Charming Neighborhoods in Paris

 Just steps from the Sacré-Coeur Basilica, you’ll find the Place du Tertre, the main square of the former Montmartre village, and the Musée de Montmartre, home to a collection of artworks that depicts the history of the neighborhood.
 You should also have a quick eat in the Maison Rose and explore Le Consulat, one of the oldest cafés in Montmartre.

-If you have already visited the main sights of this Paris neighborhood, check out our secret map of Montmartre, with all those lovely places that only the locals know.
+If you have already visited the main sights of this neighborhood in Paris, check out our secret map of Montmartre, with all those lovely places that only the locals know.